How to Optimize VoIP Costs

 Hidden Costs and System Connections

-Watch out for these sneaky extras:
+Watch out for these extras:

 Linking to Other Tools: Want your VoIP to talk to your CRM?
 That might cost extra.